agata987/console-dining-philosophers-problem/README.md

 # Dining philosophers problem
-App created with ncurses library for Linux.
+An app created with ncurses library and multiple threads for Linux.
 To compile Makefile is required.